 If the board approves the resolutions to appoint Engravalle and Amato, respectively, those appointments become subject to approval by the Executive County Superintendent of Schools.

-In September 2011, the school board voted 5 to 4 in favor of tabling an agenda item that would have appointed Engravalle—then Assistant Superintendent of Schools—“Acting” Superintendent when former Superintendent Raymond Bandlow left the post at the end of October after concerns were raised calling Engravalle’s suitability to take on the role into question and highlighting the desire on the part of some members of the public to have a say in the decision-making process.
+In September 2011, the school board voted 5 to 4 in favor of that would have appointed Engravalle—then Assistant Superintendent of Schools—“Acting” Superintendent when former Superintendent Raymond Bandlow left the post at the end of October after concerns were raised calling Engravalle’s suitability to take on the role into question and highlighting the desire on the part of some members of the public to have a say in the decision-making process.

 The school board also unanimously approved an accompanying resolution to solicit bids from superintendent search firms, including the New Jersey School Boards Association; Leadership Advantage; West Hudson Associates; Hazard, Young, Attea and Associates; Ray and Associates; Spencer Stuart; and McPherson and Jacobson, LLC.